Wat Phra Kaew

 One of the sites not to miss is the balcony where elaborate murals can be found with inscriptions telling the story of each mural.
 The Gate Keeping Giants or “Yaksa Tavarnbal” is extremely impressive and at 5m tall, many tourists will a strand in awe of them.
 However, at every turn in Wat Phra Kaew something amazing can be found from intricate artwork on temples or impressive temples themselves.

 There is a downside to Wat Phra Kaew in that its popularity makes it a very crowded tourist attraction.
-Wat Phra Kaew opening times are from 8.30am until 3.30pm.
+Wat Phra Kaew opening hours are from 8.30am until 3.30pm.
 To avoid the crowds and soak up some of the peace, arriving early between 8.30 and 9.00 is a wise decision.

 Wat Phra Kaew is a sacred site and a dress code is in place, nothing revealing must be worn and there are Sarongs for hire but it is best to make sure you cover up and dress appropriately.